cortesi/modd/README.md

 Each file match pattern specification has an associated block, which is enclosed in curly brackets.
 Blocks contain commands and block-scoped options.

 Commands are shell scripts specified in-line in the *modd.conf* file.
-They are executed in **bash** (or **sh** as a fallback) by default.
-Bash can be bypassed and the commands executed directly by setting `@shell = exec`.
-If bash is used it is assumed to be on the user's path, and inherit the parent's environment.
+By default, commands are executed with modd's built-in [POSIX-like shell](https://github.com/mvdan/sh).
+Alternative shells can be specified using the `@shell` variable.

 Single-line commands don't need to be quoted:

 ```
 prep: echo "I'm now rebuilding" | tee /tmp/output